-Each state has its own Medicaid rules and services, but generally, Medicaid coverage has fewer options than Medicare but does have the advantage of paying the entirety of each bill(Medicare only covers 80%).
+Each state has its own Medicaid rules and services, but generally, Medicaid coverage has fewer options than Medicare but does have the advantage of paying the entirety of each bill(Medicare pays 80% of covered costs).

-Often Medicaid HMO coverage varies even on the county level, so your county might not have a particular option, even if it is available in other counties in your state.
+Often Medicaid HMO coverage varies even at the county level, so your county might not have a particular option, even if it is available in other counties in your state.

 Your Medicaid program controls what doctors you are eligible to see, and what medications are covered, so it is very important to look over your options every year to make sure you continually have the best coverage.
 The information can be confusing and poorly explained, but it still remains very important.